Have best of both worlds: two-pass hybrid and E2E cascading framework for speech recognition: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Jeremy Wong and Eric Sun for providing the hybrid baseline models, Yu Wu for providing the baseline T-T EOS model, Sourish Chatterjee and Amit Agarwal for some internal set evaluation, Akash Mahajan and Ruizhi Li for the review and valuable comments.
+The authors would like to thank Jeremy Wong and Eric Sun for providing the hybrid baseline, Yu Wu for providing the baseline T-T EOS model, Sourish Chatterjee and Amit Agarwal for internal set evaluation, Akash Mahajan and Ruizhi Li for valuable comments, Tianyang Sun and Lingling Zhang for assisting with experiments.

 \fontsize{8.7}{10.1}\selectfont